 If your retaining wall is tilting, separated from adjoining walls, buckling, cracked, or crumbling, Redeemers Group can provide you with an expert repair solution.
 Our foundation wall experts can identify the cause of the problem and restore your wall to its original condition.

 Call us today at 1-833-584-1049 or click below to get a free estimate on retaining wall repair.
-We offer free estimates in Memphis, Little Rock, Southaven and throughout the surrounding areas.
+We offer free estimates in Memphis, Jonesboro, Little Rock and throughout the surrounding areas.

 Collapsing retaining walls will eventually fail if not properly addressed with a permanent repair solution.

 Signs of a failing retaining wall are usually easy to identify, but it's important to know that these symptoms will become increasingly worse over time.
 Unless proper repairs are made, the wall will eventually fail completely.

 Most often, a retaining wall will show signs of failure in one of three ways:

 Collapsing/tilting retaining walls: Soil issues and/or poor construction are often the culprits for retaining walls that are tilting.
 This can happen if the footing toe is too small or if the wall wasn't properly reinforced.
 Railroad tie retaining walls can begin to collapse due to wood rot or deterioration.
 Most retaining walls require drainage "weeps".
 If water accumulates behind the wall, this additional weight can cause clay soils to expand, leading to cracks and tilting.

 Crumbling/failing retaining walls: Retaining walls can crumble for a wide variety of reasons, most related to improper design of the walls itself.
 Often, the wall was not made to bear the weight load behind it.
 In the case of concrete retaining walls, the issue may be inadequate, weak, or poorly mixed concrete.
 Concrete retaining walls may also have been designed with inadequate steel rebar, resulting in insufficient strength.